DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/IDisposable.md

 ---
 date_added: 2025-01-28
-tags: []
+tags:
+  - csharp
 ---
 Up: [Fundamental Interfaces](Fundamental%20Interfaces.md)
 ___
- IDisposable is mostly used to release [Unmanaged resources](Unmanaged%20resources.md) such as file handles, database connections, etc. It is implemented by classes that use unmanaged resources.
+ IDisposable is mostly used to release [Unmanaged](Unmanaged.md) such as file handles, database connections, etc. It is implemented by classes that use unmanaged resources.
 It is a part of the System namespace.

 ## Methods
 - Dispose() - It is used to release all the resources used by the object.